tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 ##### Binomial Distribution

-The binomial distribution with parameters $n$ and $p$ is the discrete probability distribution of the number of successes in a sequence of $n$ independent experiments, each asking a yes-no question, and each with its own Boolean-valued outcome: success/yes/true/one (with probability $p$) or failure/no/false/zero (with probability $q=1- p$).
+The binomial distribution with parameters $n$ and $p$ is the discrete probability distribution of the number of successes in a sequence of $n$ independent experiments, each asking a Yes/No question, and each with its own Boolean-valued outcome: success/yes/true/one (with probability $p$) or failure/no/false/zero (with probability $q=1- p$).
 A single success/failure experiment is also called a Bernoulli trial or Bernoulli experiment, and a sequence of outcomes is called a Bernoulli process.
 For a single trial, i.e. $n=1$, the binomial distribution is a Bernoulli distribution.